 A night terror is a sleeping disorder that is characterized by screaming episodes, fear, shouting and thrashing around.

 These episodes often occur during the non-REM phase of sleep, which is the phase of extremely deep sleep.
 It is important to note that quite unlike nightmares, night terrors are not dreams per se.
 In addition, they occur as the child transitions from one phase of sleep to another.
 For the most part, this transition is seamless.
 Sometimes, however, the child is afraid, and this fear manifests through the agitated screaming and thrashing.

 The realization those night terrors were pretty common put me at ease.
 In order to deal with this, I studied the night terrors episodes to see whether I would find any patterns.
 I noticed, almost immediately, that night terror occurred on days when he had had tantrums, was overly fussy or was too tired, say after a day well-spent in the outdoors.

 Naturally, the first step for me was to manage the contributing factors.
 To deal with the fatigue, I tried as much as I could to ensure he napped in the afternoon so that he would not feel fatigued at dusk.
 As for the tantrums, I had to work on my disciplining tactics to prevent a teary escalation.
 Gladly, these two tips helped reduce the occurrence of the night terrors.

 In his third year, he did not suffer any night terrors, gladly.
-To parents, if you child experiences any of the aforementioned symptoms, you may want to make an appointment at your paediatrician.
+To parents, if your child experiences any of the aforementioned symptoms, you may want to make an appointment at your paediatrician.

-Remember too, that night terrors are typically scarier for parents than they are for the kids since the children do not remember any single thing the next morning.
+Remember too, those night terrors are typically scarier for parents than they are for the kids since the children do not remember any single thing the next morning.